-What happened This day in History on February 17th
+Important Events From This day in History February 17th

 1992 : Jeffrey Dahmer, was sentenced today to 15 consecutive life sentences and will never be eligible for parole by a Wisconsin court, he had practiced necrophilia and cannibalism on 15 young men and boys.
 On November 28th

 : The First Electric Self Start was installed in a Cadillac By GM.
 Up till this time and all cars needed to be started by cranking a starting handle which was hard work and caused multiple minor injuries when the car backfired during the starting process.

 1911 - Italy Madame Butterfly

 1911 : Puccini's opera 'Madame Butterfly' which tells the story of an American sailor, B.F.
 Pinkerton, who marries and abandons a young Japanese geisha, Cio-Cio-San, or Madame Butterfly has its world premiere at La Scala in Milan, Italy.

 1925 - The New Yorker

 1925 : The New Yorker is published for the first time.
 The New Yorker is a weekly magazine with a focus on the cultural life of New York City.